WPoelman/ud-boxer/README.md

 python pmb_inference.py -p data/test_cases -r results.csv
 ```

-This will recursively go through the provided path, generate SBN with the conll files it finds and compares these with the `.penman` file in the same folder.
+This will recursively go through the provided path, generate SBN graphs with the `conll` files it finds and compares these with the `.penman` file in the same folder.
-It will store all results per sentence and write the evaluation scores to `results.csv` for later analysis.
+It will store the predicted `.penman` files in the dataset and write the evaluation scores to `results.csv` for later analysis.

 By default, the system will use 16 threads to go through the dataset and generate results.